-List of PGY2 Oncology specific residency requirements for program completion (Standard 2.5): Resident Name:
+List of PGY2 Oncology specific residency requirements for program completion (Standard 2.5)\: Resident Name:

-1. All longitudinal learning experiences and required rotations completed. □ Validated by RPD 2.
-The resident has earned an assessment of "Achieved for Residency" for \geq 80% the required objectives of the residency program.
-No objectives can have a final assessment of "Needs Improvement". □ % of objectives achieved: 3.
-Quality improvement or other practice advancement project completed with presentation of results at an oncology-specific conference (e.g., HOPA) or at the UVA Hematology/Oncology Subcommittee Project title: ☐ Presented (date, location): 4.
-Research project completed with final report submitted to preceptor and RPD in manuscript style Project title: ☐ Manuscript submitted and deemed final by all preceptors and RPD (date): 5.
+- 1. All longitudinal learning experiences and required rotations completed. - □ Validated by RPD - 2.
+The resident has earned an assessment of "Achieved for Residency" for $\ge$ 80% the required objectives of the residency program.
+No objectives can have a final assessment of "Needs Improvement".

+$\square$ % of objectives achieved:

+3. Quality improvement or other practice advancement project completed with presentation of results at an oncology-specific conference (e.g., HOPA) or at the UVA Hematology/Oncology Subcommittee

+- □ Presented (date, location): - 4.
+Research project completed with final report submitted to preceptor and RPD in manuscript style

+- □ Manuscript submitted and deemed final by all preceptors and RPD (date): - 5.
 Poster presentation at Oncology-specific conference, UVA Department of Pharmacy Medicine Scholars/Research Day and/or UVA Pharmacy Research Day.

-Project title: ☐ Venue and date: 6.
-ACPE accredited continuing education seminar.
-Title: ☐ Presentation dates: 7.
+6. ACPE accredited continuing education seminar.

+- □ Presentation dates: - 7.
 At least one medication use evaluation (MUE), medication guideline, and protocol.
-Title: ☐ Destination and stakeholder workgroup (date): 8.
-Provision of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule. \Box Validated by StaffReady/Service preceptor and RPD evaluations for all concentrated and longitudinal experiences in PharmAcademic.

-9. Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience
+□ Destination and stakeholder workgroup (date):

+- 8. Provision of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule. □ Validated by StaffReady/Service preceptor and RPD - 9.
+Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic.